-• Cybersecure components and systems
+Cybersecure components and systems

 Systems for CCAM enabled mobility will have to be fail-operational and cyber-secure in their entire Operational Design Domains (ODD), to guarantee a safe and secure operation of vehicles and systems.
 Both safety and cyber-security need to be considered in a systems perspective, also as they are related to the interaction of vehicles as well as with the infrastructure, transport management systems and service systems.
-Joint definitions of the targeted levels of safety and security will be needed, as well as harmonised methods and protocols for its validation.
+Joint definitions of the targeted levels of safety and security will be needed, as well as harmonised methods and protocols for its validation, to be included in e.g. future type approval schemes, for these systems as separate technical units.